 Ask the creditor if they are willing to update the account as being paid on time rather than showing a history of past-due payments.

-For the 30-day and 60-day accounts, if you have any paperwork showing you made or mailed the payment within that 30-day window, you should call the creditor and dispute the derogatory listing.
+For a 30-day or 60-day late payment, if you have any paperwork showing you made or mailed the payment within that 30-day window, you should call the creditor and dispute the derogatory listing.

 Debt that has been charged off means that the creditor has declared it unlikely that you’ll ever repay the debt.
-They still have the right to attempt to collect the money that is owed.
+They still have the right to attempt to collect the money owed.

-However, in most instances, they’ll sell it for pennies on the dollar to a collection agency to begin their own collection process.
-When it comes to your credit score, charged off debt has a greater negative impact than a late payment.
+However, in most instances, they’ll sell it for pennies on the dollar to a collection agency to begin their collection process.
+When it comes to your credit scores, charged off debt has a greater negative impact than a late payment.

 Some loans, such as mortgages, require that all charged-off debt be settled or paid off before you can qualify, no matter what your credit score happens to be.
 Removing a charge off from your credit reports will take more work, but it is possible.